 Dr Cagnazzi says 68 per cent of the dolphins sampled had accumulated contaminants above levels that may affect their health and potentially their survival.

 “In the Fitzroy River and Port Curtis between 2011 and 2016 three major floods were recorded in the region compared to an average of one every six years before 2011.
 Extensive flooding in adjacent catchments is the most likely factor responsible for increased distribution of these contaminants into coastal waters,” he said.

-The chemicals and insecticides PCB, DDT and HCB are highly poisonous and have been banned in Australia since the late 1970s, but remain commonly detected in Queensland catchments.
+The use of PCBs, DDTs and HCB in Australia has been banned since the late 1970s, but remain commonly detected in Queensland catchments.
 PCBs are still produced as combustion by-products and released during the recycling of materials and building demolitions.
-A various range of ‘modern’ contaminants are released into the water from various land sources, such as shipping, coal stockpiles, power station products, landfills, urban development, mining, wastewater, stormwater and tourism.
-This research analysed a proportion of human-caused contaminants to which dolphin are exposed.
+A various range of ‘modern’ contaminants are released into the water from various terrestrial sources, such as shipping, coal stockpiles, power station products, landfills, urban development, mining, wastewater, stormwater and tourism.
+This research analysed a proportion of anthropogenic contaminants to which dolphin are exposed.

-“A large proportion of the sampled snubfin dolphins had pesticide contaminants above thresholds that are associated with a significant higher risk of foetal and neonatal mortality, impaired reproduction and carcinoma, and of most concern the weakened ability of the dolphin immune system to fight off parasites, like toxoplasmosis, as well as bacteria, fungi and viruses.
+“A large proportion of the sampled snubfin dolphin population accumulated organochlorines contaminants above thresholds that are associated with a significant higher risk of foetal and neonatal mortality, impaired reproduction and carcinoma, and of most concern the weakened ability of the dolphin immune system to fight off parasites, like toxoplasmosis, as well as bacteria, fungi and viruses.
 Female dolphins can also transfer most of their contaminants burden, up to 80 per cent, to their first-born calf.”

 Flinders University Associate Professor Guido J Parra says climate change models expect rainfall and floods to increase in the Queensland coastal region over coming decades, which in turn exposes dolphins to more potentially harmful contaminants.